 - The rocks can get pretty slippy around the pools, and it’s pretty treacherous in parts as you climb to the higher pools.
 Make sure you have shoes with a good grip on the bottom to help you keep your balance.

 Travel directions – Las Posas Azules from Taxco

 Combi-buses pick up from outside the Coppel Plateros department store on De Los Plateros, the town’s main road (map here).

 We arrived at the Coppel building at around 9.35am, and found a bus straight away.
 Unfortunately we had to wait until we had enough people leave, so we didn’t actually depart until 10.10am.

 Our hostel had told us that the drive would take around 30 minutes, but it was actually closer to an hour, and we arrived at 11.05am.
 The driver will take you all the way to the entrance of the pools.

-We weren’t too upset that the drive was longer than expected because it gave us more time to admire the stunning views.
-The journey takes you round the windy mountain roads, through tiny little towns, and so the time passed by very quickly!
+We weren’t upset by the longer drive as it gave us more time to admire the stunning views.
+The journey takes you along the winding mountain roads, through tiny towns, and so the time passed by very quickly.